Joe91/fun-bots/traces.md

 - the paths directly at the mcoms have to be labeled like this:
 	- path on mcom 1: "mcom 1 interact" and so on...

+### Vehicle Paths
+- Record a path to enter a vehicle with the Objective: "vehicle <UniqueName>"
+- Add a Vehicle at the end of the path to the vehicle (Console "AddVehicle")
+- Enter the vehicle and record a path from there
+- Mark all paths of the vehicle as vehicle paths (Console "AddVehiclePath land")
+- assign objectives

 ### needed commands
 addObjective <name of objective> (adds a label to a path.
 Just select one point of a path) addMcom (adds the MCOM-Interaction to one point - Select the point, stand on it and look at the MCOM, then execute this command)